-This guide contains details about using the derived API for Python to create scripts that interact with Helix Versioning Engine.
-You can download the P4Python API from the Perforce web site at https://www.perforce.com/downloads/helix-core-api-python.

-The derived API for Python depends on the Helix C/C++ API, details for which are at Helix C/C++ API User Guide at https://www.perforce.com/perforce/doc.current/manuals/p4api/.
+This guide contains details about using the derived API for Python to create scripts that interact with Helix Core Server.
+You can download the API from the Perforce web site.
+The derived API depends on the Helix C/C++ API.
+For details, see the C/C++ API User Guide.